ayushraina2028/Frontera-Health-Assignment/README.md

 ## Overview
 This project is a Streamlit-based web application that classifies audio files using an ensemble of two deep learning models: **YAMNet** and **Wav2Vec2**.
 The app takes a WAV audio file as input and provides class predictions using different ensemble techniques.

+## Report
+A small presentation including all the experiments and results involved in this project is available in the Report Folder.
+It can be directly accessed using this Link: [Report]()

 ## Features
 - Upload a WAV audio file
 - Get predictions from **YAMNet** and **Wav2Vec2** models